Accessibility Guide

 Take the footpath around the left of the building which is gently ramped to get to the main entrance (approximately 300m from the parking bays).

 Wheelchairs are available free of charge, on a first come first served basis, for customers who require them.
+If you’d like to borrow one please make yourself known at the front desk where you will be asked to leave some form of collateral like a drivers license or bank card whilst you borrow it.
 Our chairs are all manual.
-We will sanitize all wheelchairs before and after each use.
+We will sanitise all wheelchairs before and after each use.
+If you have any further questions do get in touch with the team.

 We offer free entry to carers accompanying our visitors on proof of valid identification (e.g. a carer identity badge, DLA/PIP letter).
 Please book your free carer place when you book your ticket.